 3.27—LICENSED PERSONNEL SCHOOL CALENDAR

 The Calendar Committee shall be a Joint Committee as outlined in the Professional Negotiated Agreement.
 The Committee, in developing the calendar, shall accept and consider recommendations from any staff member or group (including parents) wishing to make calendar proposals.
-The PPC shall have the time prescribed by law and/or policy in which to make any suggested changes before the board may vote to adopt the calendar.
 The proposed calendar must be submitted to the LRSD Board of Directors for approval.

 The District shall not establish a school calendar that interferes with any scheduled statewide assessment that might jeopardize or limit the valid assessment and comparison of student learning gains.